-Australian firefighters get brief reprieve as death toll rises

-SYDNEY (Reuters) - Fire threats eased in parts of southeastern Australia on Sunday after a horror day of blazes that killed one man and injured four firefighters, but authorities warned several fires were still burning at emergency levels and hot weather was set to return.

-As the immediate danger passed and cooler weather tempered the intensity of many fires, authorities began assessing the damage from Saturday’s wildfires that swept across eastern Victoria and southern New South Wales (NSW) states.
+New bushfire flares in southeast Australia as damage assessment begins

+Officials told residents and others in the New South Wales (NSW) state town of Eden to leave immediately and head north if they did not have a bushfire response plan.

+“If your plan is to leave, or you are not prepared, leave towards Merimbula or Pambula,” the Rural Fire Service said in an alert.

-Tens of thousands of homes were without power on Sunday as a large-scale military and police effort continued to provide supplies and evacuate people who have been trapped for days by the fires in coastal towns.
+Tens of thousands of homes in both NSW and Victoria states were without power on Sunday as a large-scale military and police effort continued to provide supplies and evacuate thousands of people who have been trapped for days in coastal towns by the fires.

-Initial estimates put damaged or destroyed properties in the hundreds, but authorities said mass evacuations by residents of at-risk areas appear to have prevented major loss of life.
+Initial estimates put damaged or destroyed properties in the hundreds, but authorities said the mass evacuations by residents of at-risk areas appear to have prevented major loss of life.
+Twenty-four people have been killed since the start of this year’s wildfire season.

-“It was an awful day yesterday.
-It was a very difficult day yesterday,” NSW Rural Fire Services Commissioner Shane Fitzsimmons said on Sunday.

-A southerly wind late on Saturday helped bring temperatures down from highs above 40 C (104F) and light rain was forecast in some coastal areas in coming days, but officials said that would not be enough to bring the almost 200 fires still burning under control.
+Sunday’s cooler temperatures and light rain forecast in some coastal areas in coming days could bring some relief, but officials said that would not be enough to bring the almost 200 fires still burning under control.

-Fitzsimmons said the next major flashpoint would come later in the week, but it was too early to gauge the likely severity of the threat.
+Fire officials said the next major flashpoint would come later in the week, but it was too early to gauge the likely severity of the threat.

-NSW Premier Gladys Berejiklian said the immediate focus was on helping people who had lost their homes as well containing the fires still burning.

-“The weather activity we’re seeing, the extent and spread of the fires, the speed at which they’re going, the way in which they are attacking communities who have never ever seen fire before is unprecedented,” Berejiklian said.
+“The weather activity we’re seeing, the extent and spread of the fires, the speed at which they’re going, the way in which they are attacking communities who have never ever seen fire before is unprecedented,” NSW Premier Gladys Berejiklian said.

+Thousands of people have been evacuated from coastal towns at the peak of the summer holiday season, in one of the biggest coordinated operations since the evacuation of Darwin after Cyclone Tracy flattened the northern city in 1974.

 Australia has been battling blazes across much of its east coast for months, with experts saying climate change has been a major factor in a three-year drought that has left much of the country’s bushland tinder-dry and susceptible to fires.